Blog

 This personalized approach provides a more realistic and customized plan for retirees, allowing them to adjust their spending based on actual needs rather than relying on a cookie-cutter rule.

-4. It Is Not Tied to a 60/40 Portfolio, Allowing for Greater Diversification
+4. It Is Not Tied to a 50/50 Portfolio, Allowing for Greater Diversification

-Another flaw of the 4% rule is that it assumes a portfolio invested 60% in U.S. large-cap stocks and 40% in intermediate-term U.S. Treasury bonds.
+Another flaw of the 4% rule is that it assumes a portfolio invested 50% in U.S. large-cap stocks and 50% in intermediate-term U.S. Treasury bonds.
 This allocation may not be suitable for everyone, as it lacks global diversification and may not align with individual risk tolerance or investment preferences.

-The Guardrails Strategy, by contrast, is not bound to a specific asset allocation.
+The Guardrails Strategy, by contrast, is not based on a specific asset allocation.
 Retirees can tailor their portfolio to fit their individual needs, whether that means diversifying across different sectors, countries, or asset classes.
 It allows retirees to allocate a portion of their assets to less risky investments like bonds and cash, while keeping the rest in stocks for long-term growth.
 The strategy even provides a buffer, suggesting that retirees keep a certain number of years’ worth of living expenses in lower-risk investments like bonds or cash, to cover their needs during market downturns without having to sell stocks at a loss.

 This diversified approach reduces the risk of relying solely on U.S. large-cap stocks and intermediate-term bonds and helps create a more resilient portfolio that can better withstand market fluctuations.
 It also aligns more closely with modern portfolio theory, which emphasizes the importance of diversification in reducing risk.